River Thames: Swimming

 In 2006, British swimmer and environmental campaigner Lewis Pugh became the first person to swim the full length of the Thames from outside Kemble to Southend-on-Sea to draw attention to the severe drought in England which saw record temperatures indicative of a degree of global warming.
 The 202 mi swim took him 21 days to complete.
 The official headwater of the river had stopped flowing due to the drought, forcing Pugh to run the first 26 mi.

 Since June 2012, the Port of London Authority has made a by-law, which it enforces, that bans swimming between Putney Bridge and Crossness, Thamesmead (thus including all of central London), without obtaining prior permission, on the grounds that swimmers in that area of the river endanger not only themselves, due to the strong current of the river, but also other river users.

 Organised swimming events take place at various points generally upstream of Hampton Court, including Windsor, Marlow and Henley.
 In 2011, comedian David Walliams swam the 140 mi from Lechlade to Westminster Bridge and raised over £1 million for charity.

 In non-tidal stretches swimming was, and still is, a leisure and fitness activity among experienced swimmers where safe, deeper outer channels are used in times of low stream.

 Meanders

 A Thames meander is a long-distance journey over all or part of the Thames by running, swimming or using any of the above means.
 It is often carried out as an athletic challenge in a competition or for a record attempt.

 The Thames in the arts

 Visual arts

 The River Thames has been a subject for artists, great and minor, over the centuries.
 Four major artists with works based on the Thames are Canaletto, J. M. W. Turner, Claude Monet and James Abbott McNeill Whistler.
 The 20th-century British artist Stanley Spencer produced many works at Cookham.

 John Kaufman's sculpture The Diver: Regeneration is sited in the Thames near Rainham.

 The river and bridges are portrayed as being destroyed – together with much of London – in the film Independence Day 2.

+Aerial photography of the Thames between Rotherhithe and Woolwich (south bank) and Shadwell and Beckton (north bank) form the opening and closing credits of each episode of the soap opera EastEnders.